karlcridland/karlcridland/README.md

 Hi, I’m @karlcridland

-I'm currently studying at the University of Essex, my main focus for programming is mobile/web development where I'm creating a range of applications and websites, trying to be as creative as I can.
+I'm currently studying at the University of Essex, my main focus for programming is mobile/web development where I'm creating a range of applications and websites.
-I'll post some of the projects I'm working on here.

 <!---